Skip to Content

 We visited a little restaurant called Inspire.
 It only had a few tables but the food they put on those tables was out of this world amazing.

-The owner and chef offered to show us this butternut squash curry recipe, which was actually prepared using green pumpkin at the restaurant and I’m so happy they did.
+The owner and chef offered to show us this butternut squash curry recipe, which was actually prepared using green pumpkin at the restaurant but butternut squash works well too and is an easy alternative.

 butternut squash curry